lmi/Copernicus/README.md

 4. Navigate to the relevant hands-on session folder (e.g., `LAND`) to start exploring the scripts.

 ---

-## Workshop: Land Monitoring Service

-### Description

-In this session, we will use pre-adjusted scripts derived from the **EEA Land Monitoring Repository**, with additional functionality that we’ve added to enhance the workflows.
-Participants will learn to about ARLINE data, snow and ice monitoring, and assess data using various Copernicus Land Monitoring datasets.

-### Structure

-- `land/`: Contains notebooks for the hands-on session for Copernicus Land monitroing service.
-- `/clms-hrsi-arlie_demo-iceland/`: Contains examples and exercisse of how to download and process ARLIE data.
-- `/land_use/`: Contains notebooks for download and processing data from WEkEO such is Urban Atlas and Corine lulc in the near future.

-## Workshop: Atmosphere Monitoring Service

-### Description

-In this session, we will use pre-adjusted scripts derived from the ****, with additional functionality that we’ve added to enhance the workflows.
-Participants will learn to about ....

-### Structure

-- `cams`: Contains notebook for the hands-on session for Copernicus Atmosphere monitroing service.
-- `../`:
-- `../`:

----

 ## License

 This repository is licensed under the [MIT License](LICENSE).